mbrock/dappish/dcs.dapp.md

 ## The vox

-Let there be an object called the vox, also known as "the feedback engine".
+Let there be an object called the vox, also known as _the feedback engine_.

-Let the vox par be a 27-decimal number, also known as "the target price", initially by parameter.
+Let the vox par be a 27-decimal number, also known as _the target price_, initially by parameter.

-Let the vox fix be a 27-decimal number, also known as "the market price", initially set to the vox par.
+Let the vox fix be a 27-decimal number, also known as _the market price_, initially set to the vox par.

-Let the vox way be a 27-decimal number, also known as "the target rate", initially set to one.
+Let the vox way be a 27-decimal number, also known as _the target rate_, initially set to one.

-Let the vox how be a 27-decimal number, also known as "the sensitivity parameter", initially set to the vox way.
+Let the vox how be a 27-decimal number, also known as _the sensitivity parameter_, initially set to the vox way.

-Let the vox tau be a timestamp, also known as "the feedback timestamp", initially set to now.
+Let the vox tau be a timestamp, also known as _the feedback timestamp_, initially set to now.

 ## The vat

-Let there be an object called the vat, also known as "the CDP engine".
+Let there be an object called the vat, also known as _the CDP engine_.

 Let the vat know of the vox.